blackfengx/reel-review/journals/alexa_randolph.md

 # **March 1st, 2023:**

 Our front-end is basically complete... we may add a few minor finishing touches however I'm pleased with the overall usage and look of the website.
 Tomorrow I believe we'll begin implementing Redux which I'm looking forward to.

+# **March 2nd, 2023:**

+The group asked an instructor to review our project and make suggestions on how we can improve it.
+They recommended we get our project deployed, add stories, add issues, and complete our unit test.
+Our group is now focused on working on these milestones to leave us in a good spot leading up to our last days before turning the project in.
+Today we continued to work on beautifying the website and began studying the deployment process.